GurudayalKhalsa/G/README.md

 G.js
 =============

-G is a fast, powerful and extendable javascript-based 2D game and graphics library for use with the HTML5 Canvas element.
+G is a fast, powerful and extendable javascript-based 2D game and graphics framework for use with the HTML5 Canvas element.

 **Website:** http://gurudayalkhalsa.github.io/G